-The bezel setting (also known as Rubover) is arguably the less popular option for engagement rings compared to claw settings.
+The bezel setting (also known as rubover) is arguably a less popular option for engagement rings, especially when compared to claw settings.
 However, this underdog style is resurfacing as a desirable ring characteristic for modern brides.
 Though the overall aesthetic of a bezel setting feels modern at first glance, it actually nods to thousands of years of stone-setting history, making it all the more worthy of incorporating into your engagement ring's design.

 What Is a Bezel Setting?